The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Conclusions

 \section{Conclusions}

-We have examined the influence of antibody-mediated immunity upon the seasonality of respiratory viruses by constructing an immuno-epidemiological model of respiratory virus transmission, where an individual's level of immune protection against (re-)infection is dependent upon their effective antibody level, which decays with some combination of antibody waning and antigenic drift.
+We have examined the influence of antibody-mediated immunity upon the seasonality of respiratory viruses by constructing a novel model of respiratory virus transmission, where an individual's level of immune protection against (re-)infection is dependent upon their effective antibody level, which decays with some combination of antibody waning and antigenic drift.
+This allows us to explore the deterministic immuno-epidemiological dynamics of respiratory virus transmission capturing mechanisms of antibody-mediated immunity that would otherwise typically be modelled within statistical and agent-based modelling frameworks \parencite{Hogan2023-ps, Muller2023-eu, Le2024-ku, Conway2024-wq, Yuan2025-le, Hao2025-io}.
 Using this model, we have found that periodic epidemic waves can arise in the absence of seasonal forcing and have identified two associated Hopf bifurcations across the effective antibody decay rate.
-Where seasonal forcing is included in the model, we have shown that diverse dynamical outcomes can arise.
+This includes a subcritical Hopf bifurcation yielding multi-stability across low effective antibody decay rates.
+Where seasonal forcing is included in the model, we have performed a comprehensive parameter sweep examining the interaction between the effective antibody decay rate and the strength of seasonal forcing and have shown that diverse dynamical outcomes can arise from this interaction.
 These include periodic dynamics, which resemble the annual (or multi-annual) seasonal epidemics of endemic respiratory viruses in temperate regions \parencite{Moriyama2020-ez}, and chaotic dynamics, which we have found can still exhibit (in the qualitative sense) seasonal behaviour.
 We have also identified a regime of quasiperiodicity, with epidemic waves recurring at a regular interval but never aligning with the calendar year in the long-term, a pattern not present in public health surveillance data of respiratory viruses.
-These different dynamical regimes produce varying patterns of infection timing by time-of-year, and this timing varies with the interaction between the effective antibody decay rate and seasonal forcing.
-Beyond shaping the seasonality of infection timing, we find this interaction can produce a resonant amplification or damping, leading to non-linear changes in the long-term infection burden as a function of the effective antibody decay rate.
+Using circular statistics to characterise the seasonal dynamics, we have shown that these different dynamical regimes produce varying patterns of infection timing by time-of-year, and this timing varies with the interaction between the effective antibody decay rate and seasonal forcing.
+Beyond shaping the seasonality of infection timing, we find this interaction can produce a resonant amplification or damping, leading to non-linear changes in the long-term infection incidence as a function of the effective antibody decay rate.